Current volunteering opportunities

 Our alumni ambassadors are invaluable at open days and applicant events, sharing their experiences with prospective students and parents.
 Visitors genuinely value talking with graduates who have first-hand, recent insight of areas such as studying and living on campus, taking a Professional Training placement year and finding graduate employment.

 As our ambassadors play a very positive part in a prospective student’s decision to choose our University, we are always on the lookout for enthusiastic and committed graduates of the past five years in all disciplines.
+We also have opportunities for recent graduates who would be happy to speak at online webinars for applicants and prospective students.

 To find out more please email us at email@example.com.